Another Day (U2 song): Recording

 "Another Day" was recorded by U2 at CBS Studios in London at No. 31-37 Whitfield Street, W1, in December 1979 during a mini-tour of the city, which comprised their first live performances outside of Ireland.
 It was produced by the CBS talent scout Chas de Whalley. and engineered by Walter Samuel.

 The B-side is an early version of the song "Twilight", recorded by the band with the sound engineer Dave Freely at the Eamonn Andrews Studios in Dublin in a 15-minute demo session in February 1979, which would later be re-recorded for inclusion on its first album Boy (1980).

 Release

 The single was released on 26 February 1980 exclusively in Ireland in a small scale pressing but failed to enter the Irish Singles Chart.
 In 2008, the song was included in the deluxe editions of the reissue of Boy.

 Live performances

 The song is known to have been played at six concerts (twice on 11 May 1980, for a total of 7 occasions).
 Its last known performance was on 27 July 1980 at Leixlip Castle, County Kildare in Ireland.

+Critical reception

+Reviewing the single, Hot Press wrote: "'Another Day' is champing, bright and blowing and overflowing with harmonic strength.
+There's a lot of love on this record - repay it."
+Reviewing The Sense of Ireland festival performance, they wrote: "I still think there's something wrong with the internal dynamics of some of the songs; 'Another Day', for instance, definitely loses pace in the middle."